sictweb/bti425-2020/graded-work/assign1.md

 Login to My.Seneca.
 Open the course area.
-Click the “Assignments” link on the left-side navigator.
+Click the "Assignments" link on the left-side navigator.
 Follow the link for this assignment.
 Submit/upload your zip file.
 The page will accept three submissions, so if you upload, then decide to fix something and upload again, you can do so.